IndustryFusion/DigitalTwin/KafkaBridge/README.md

 1. Alerta bridge, a service which listens at a specific Kafka topic and forwards the data to Alerta.
 2. NgsildUpdates bride, a service which listens at a specific Kafka topic and forwards data to the scorpio/Ngsild broker.
 3. DebeziumBridge, a service which listens to debezium updates on ngsild entities and forward them to specific topics.
+4. Timescaledb Bridge, a service which listens at specific Kafka topic and forwards data to timescaledb(tsdb) running in postgres database

 ## Alerta Bridge